YaminiKandi/JavaScript/24 JSON.md

 ## JSON -- Javascript Object Notation:
-* In Computer Programming Object is used to handle data and Functionality.
+* In Computer Programming, Object is used to handle data and Functionality.
 * "Alan Kay" introduced the concept of object into Computer Programming in early 1960's.
 * The purpose of object is to keep all related data and Functionality together.
 * If object is configured for data only then it is referred as "JSON".